-In November 2022, the Organization entered into a lease agreement for office space effective from January 2023 through December 2025.
+The Organization entered into a lease agreement for office space effective from January 2023 through December 2025.
 Monthly lease payments of approximately \$1,400 commence in January 2023 and escalate annually as defined in the agreement.
-Prior to the agreement, the Organization occupied space in this building under a month-to-month agreement.

 In November 2022, the Organization entered into an operating lease in Boston, Massachusetts from February 2023 through March 2026.
 The lease required a security deposit of \$18,494.
 As part of the agreement, the Organization received two months of free rent for February and March 2023.
 Monthly lease payments of approximately \$8,800 commence in April 2023 and escalate annually as defined in the agreement.